profWolfe/AmplifyWordProcessor/README.md

 # Serverless Application Launched on AWS Amplify

-Used the AWS Amplify CLI to configure and launch a word processor application for an easy setup website.
-Used Atom and GitHub to maintain and host the respective code.
+AWS Amplify CLI utilized to configure and deploy serverless aplication and utilized GitHub and Visual Studio Code to store and maintain respective HTML, CSS, and Java-Script files.